 Any individual who believes they have been subjected to a criminal act, or witness to a criminal act, should contact local law enforcement authorities.
-This includes simple assault, sexual assault, and anybehavior or activity that has a mandatory reporting requirement for the jurisdiction where the conduct occurred.
-Any NEBWG member can contact the Executive Committee or the Ombudsperson for guidance and assistance with any potential reporting requirements.
+This includes simple assault, sexual assault, and any behavior or activity that has a mandatory reporting requirement for the jurisdiction where the conduct occurred.